alexjunholee/dso_catkin/README.md

 # 2. Usage
-everything as described in the DSO project - only this is for real-time camera input.
+modify the bagfilename from src/main.cpp. you can modify this to roslaunch later.

-		roslaunch dso_ros dso_ros
+		rosrun dso_ros dso_ros preset=0 mode=1

 ## 3. Accessing Data.